 All interior doors must be able to open without the use of a key.
-All interior doors must have trim intact and be free of damages that include holes, peeling paint or any other deterioration.
+All interior doors must have trim intact and be free of damage that includes holes, peeling paint or any other deterioration.

 All exit doors will be required to have a door viewer (peephole) or window.